FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

   ``setUp()`` method;
 * an instance of this library’s proxy client that is configured to talk to your proxy server for invalidation requests;
-* a convenience method for executing HTTP requests to your caching proxy:
+* a convenience method for executing HTTP requests to your proxy server:
   ``$this->getResponse()``;
 * custom assertions ``assertHit()`` and ``assertMiss()`` for validating a cache hit/miss.